bakpakin/Fennel/README.md

 The `require` function is different from `fennel.dofile` in that it searches the directories in `fennel.path` for `.fnl` files matching the module name, and also in that it caches the loaded value to return on subsequent calls, while `fennel.dofile` will reload each time.
+The behavior of `fennel.path` mirrors that of Lua's `package.path`.

 If you install Fennel into `package.loaders` then you can use the 3rd-party [lume.hotswap](https://github.com/rxi/lume#lumehotswapmodname)